CSS

 word-spacing

-The word-spacing CSS property sets the amount of white space between words.
+The word-spacing CSS property sets the spacing between words and between tags.

 writing-mode

-The writing-mode CSS property sets whether text is laid out horizontally or vertically, and left to right, or right to left.
+The writing-mode CSS property sets whether lines of text are laid out horizontally or vertically, as well as the direction in which blocks progress.

 calc()